 - a good thread cutter

-- Olympus brand sashiko threads
+- sashiko threads from the Olympus brand

 - gradient no. 93 in 20m for the bellflowers

-- the classic white for the birds
+- classic white for the birds

 My embroidery experience

-Would I start again?
+Would I do it again?

 I chose an Olympus panel available in our shop.
 I can’t wait to show you the next one.